-After years of rearrangement of the terms of marriage, in November 1501, Prince Arthur and Catherine married in St. Paul’s Cathedral (London): Arthur was only fifteen years old, whereas his wife was sixteen when she was being walked down the aisle by the ten-year-old Henry (Arthur’s brother).
+After years of rearrangement of the terms of marriage, in November 1501, Prince Arthur and Catherine married in St. Paul’s Cathedral (London).
+Arthur was only fifteen years old, whereas his wife was sixteen when she was walked down the aisle by the ten-year-old Henry (Arthur’s brother).
 Their matrimony was a great, lavish celebration.
-Although Henry VII is known as the king that did not easily spend money, he was indeed extravagant in the organisation of his son’s wedding.
+Although Henry VII is known as the king that did not easily spend money, he was extravagant in the organisation of his son’s wedding.

 Although there is very little information regarding how the two received each other, in a letter to his parents, Price Arthur described his intention of being a loving husband to Catherine.

 The consorts lived together in Ludlow castle.
-Although Ludlow castle was in Shropshire (i.e.) part of the English territory, the castle was the ‘administrative centre of the government of Wales’ (English Monarchs).
+Although Ludlow castle was in Shropshire (i.e. part of the English territory), the castle was the ‘administrative centre of the government of Wales’ (English Monarchs).

-However, not even one year into their marriage, Prince Arthur died in April due to the ‘sweating disease’ (a sickness that was spreading across London).
+Unfortunately, less than a year into their marriage, Prince Arthur died in April due to the ‘sweating disease’ (a sickness that was spreading across London).
 The sweating disease was a virus that made its victims feel ‘intense heat, to the extent that in the delirium it inflicted they felt as if their blood was actually boiling, whilst sweating so profusely that it soaked through bedclothes’ (English Monarchs).

-Catherine of Aragon had, of course, witnessed the decline of her husband, and she recounts how the illness affected him: ‘[Arthur suffered from] the most pitiful disease and sickness that with so sore and great violence had battled and driven in the singular parts of him inward; that cruel and fervent enemy of nature, the deadly corruption, did utterly vanquish and overcome the pure and friendful blood, without all manner of physical help and remedy’ (Hoare 2016).
+Catherine of Aragon had, of course, witnessed the decline of her husband, and she recounted how the illness affected him: ‘[Arthur suffered from] the most pitiful disease and sickness that with so sore and great violence had battled and driven in the singular parts of him inward; that cruel and fervent enemy of nature, the deadly corruption, did utterly vanquish and overcome the pure and friendful blood, without all manner of physical help and remedy’ (Hoare 2016).